abhi3700/My_Learning_Databases/Mongo/README.md

     To shutdown the connection, press <kbd>ctrl+c</kbd>.

-- To connect to the MongoDB server, run `$ mongosh`
+- To connect to the MongoDB server, run `$ mongosh` in a separate tab.

   ```console
   ❯ mongosh